BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Evaluation

-Both the plots of BayLIME with full informative priors (yellow curves) in Fig.~\ref{fig_incon_kendallw}(A) and (C) have a regularization factor $\lambda/\alpha=20$, and are basically identical.
-This is because, once $\lambda/\alpha=20$ is fixed, the proportion of contributions to the posteriors by the priors and the new data is fixed.
+Both the plots of BayLIME with full informative priors (yellow curves) in Fig.~\ref{fig_incon_kendallw} (A) and (C) have a regularization factor $\lambda/\alpha=20$, and are basically identical.
+This is because, once $\lambda/\alpha=20$ is fixed, the ``proportion'' of contributions to the posteriors by the priors and the new data is fixed.
 In other words, given $n$ samples, the ability of ``averaging out'' sampling noise by the priors is fixed.
-When $\lambda/\alpha$ increases to 200, as shown by the yellow curves in Fig.~\ref{fig_incon_kendallw}(B) and (D), such ability of averaging out sampling noise is even stronger, which explains why the inconsistency measurements in this case are even lower than the case of $\lambda/\alpha=20$.

-For BayLIME with partial informative priors (blue curves in Fig.~\ref{fig_incon_kendallw}), we observe that smaller $\lambda$ results in worse consistency, e.g., Fig.~\ref{fig_incon_kendallw}(C) vs (D).
-Again, Remark \ref{rem_interp_lambda_alpha} applies here -- smaller $\lambda$ implies less contributions from the priors to the posteriors, meaning with less ability to average out the randomness in the new data.
+When $\lambda/\alpha$ increases to 200, as shown by the yellow curves in Fig.~\ref{fig_incon_kendallw} (B) and (D), such ability of averaging out sampling noise is even stronger, which explains why Kendall's W measurements in this case are higher than the case of $\lambda/\alpha=20$.
+For BayLIME with partial informative priors (blue curves in Fig.~\ref{fig_incon_kendallw}), we observe that smaller $\lambda$ results in worse consistency, e.g., Fig.~\ref{fig_incon_kendallw} (C) vs (D).
+Again, Remark \ref{rem_interp_lambda_alpha} applies here -- smaller $\lambda$ implies less contributions from the priors to the posteriors, meaning with less ability to average out the randomness in the samples.

-Starting from a non-zero small number, as $n$ increases, we can see: (i) LIME and BayLIME with non-informative priors have \textit{monotonic trends}; and (ii) BayLIME with partial/full informative priors might exhibit an uni-modal pattern in general, e.g., the Fig.~\ref{fig_incon_kendallw}(G)\footnote{Other plots may not show the pattern clearly due to the range/scale of the axes and inevitable noise in the experiments.} with a minimum point.
-The former is simply because that the more data collected the less sampling noise in repeated runs.
-While the latter represents a tension between the consistent prior knowledge and consistent MLE based on large samples.
+Starting from a non-zero small number, as $n$ increases, we can see BayLIME with partial/full informative priors may exhibit an uni-modal pattern, e.g., the Fig.~\ref{fig_incon_kendallw} (C)\footnote{Other plots may not show the pattern clearly due to the range/scale of the axes and inevitable noise in the experiments.} with a minimum point.
+This represents a tension between the \textit{perfectly consistent prior knowledge} (does not change at all in repeated explanations) and \textit{quite consistent MLE based on large samples}.
 There must be a ``balance-point'' in-between that compromises both ends of the tension, yielding a minimised consistency.
-Finally, when $n \rightarrow +\infty$, it is trivial to see (e.g., by taking the limit of \eqref{eq_post_m1_2} as a function of $n$), all plots of inconsistency (and Kendall's W) will eventually converge (to the measurement based on MLE using infinitely large samples).
+Finally, when $n \rightarrow +\infty$, it is trivial to see (e.g., by taking the limit of Eq.~\eqref{eq_post_m1_2} as a function of $n$), all plots will eventually converge (to the measurement based on MLE using infinitely large samples).